gcarrascohuertas/electrochemical_ORR_procesing_autolab/README.md

 # Additional coments

-The Electrochemical ORR reaction fit tools in Python version is still in it's beta state.
+The Electrochemical ORR reaction fit tools in the Python version are still in it's beta state.
 This means that it can have some bugs and issues.
 However, testing and contributing is very welcome.

 # Contributors